jianyz/CSE446-17sp-kmean/README.md

     git clone https://github.com/jianyz/CSE446-17sp-kmean
     cd CSE446-17sp-kmean

 You will be modifying the file `kmean.py`.
-Q2.4.1 - Q2.4.3 are provided for you in `main.py`.
+Q2.4.1 - Q2.4.3 are provided for you in `test.py`.
 To get the results for Q2.4.1 - 2.4.3, run:

-    python main.py
+    python test.py

 Note: Please use Python 2.7 for the assignment and only modify the `kmean.py` file.
 This is the only file you will be graded on.
 Report your results and plot for Q2.4.1 - Q2.4.3 and your answers for Q2.4.4-Q2.4.6 in your written assignment.

 ### The Data ###
 The data comes from a UN survey on people’s political priorities.
-You can find the original data here: [http://54.227.246.164/dataset/](http://54.227.246.164/dataset/).
 We have aggregated the data across countries in the file [country.csv](http://courses.cs.washington.edu/courses/cse446/17sp/hw4/country.csv).
 Each row lists the relative importance for each priority (between 0 and 1).

 You will cluster the data to find which countries are similar based on what the populations of those countries care about.